wlsf82/cv/README.md

 Some of my achievements at QWIC so far are:

 - Improvements in the test automation framework to allow for easy maintenance and readability
-- Improvements on git workflow to improve the overal team effeciency and productivity
+- Improvements on git workflow to improve the overall team efficiency and productivity
 - Process improvements using Kanban to allow for a more steady and predictable system
 - Automatic version and security updates implementation using GitHub Dependabot